 A sawhorse chassis takes some of the weight off the grill for more easily moving it, and the all-terrain wheels will move effortlessly across any ground covering.

 We’ve made a review of similar charcoal grills that you might be interested in looking into.

 6. Traeger Lil Tex Elite 22 Pellet Grill

 The Lil Tex Elite 22 Pellet Grill is a great example of the smaller wood pellet grills made by Traeger.

 Its smaller size makes it suitable for an apartment balcony or a small patio, but it still gives you more than 400 square inches of cooking grates that can hold more than 20 burgers.
 Its hopper can hold 10 or more pounds of pellets and works with the auger to keep those pellets moving through the grill for extra smoke.

 A digital thermostat increases the temperature range and lets you smoke, grill, roast, bake and BBQ inside.
 Traeger gives you a three-year warranty too.

-If you’re on a budget and looking for a wood pellet grill that you can use for cooking basic dishes though, you can’t go wrong with Pit Boss.
+There are many technical aspects of a pellet grill that you can investigate but one of the main purchase points is budget and purpose.
+If you’re on a budget and looking for a wood pellet grill that you can use for cooking BBQ dishes like brisket and such, then you can’t go wrong with Pit Boss.
 Its affordable models will fit all budgets.
 Most people who are serious about smoking their own meats who also like grilling though will pick Traeger every time.